 How To Market Your Coaching Business Online With Facebook

 If you’re a coach and you’d like to market your business online, your Facebook profile is a great place to start.
-In this we’re going to show you how to use Facebook without ads to help you get more clients.
+In this blog post, we’re going to show you how to use Facebook without ads to help you get more clients.

 With the current data showing that Facebook has 2.41 billion monthly users and with data showing that 74% of users on Facebook use it for professional purposes – it’s clear that Facebook is the top social media platform right now.
 Using it intelligently can help your coaching business.